JavaMoney/jsr354-ri/moneta-core/src/main/asciidoc/userguide.md

 Basically the API of JSR 354 provides the following packages:

-+javax.money+:: contains the main artifacts, such as +CurrencyUnit, MonetaryAmount, MonetaryContext, MonetaryOperator, MonetaryQuery, MonetaryRounding+, and the singleton accessors +MonetaryCurrencies, MonetaryAmounts, MonetaryRoundings+..
+`javax.money`:: contains the main artifacts, such as `CurrencyUnit, MonetaryAmount, MonetaryContext, MonetaryOperator, MonetaryQuery, MonetaryRounding`, and the singleton accessors `MonetaryCurrencies, MonetaryAmounts, MonetaryRoundings`.

-+javax.money.convert+:: contains the conversion artifacts +ExchangeRate, ExchangeRateProvider, CurrencyConversion+ and the according +MonetaryConversions+ accessor singleton..
+`javax.money.convert`:: contains the conversion artifacts `ExchangeRate, ExchangeRateProvider, CurrencyConversion` and the according `MonetaryConversions` accessor singleton.

-+javax.money.format+:: contains the formatting artifacts +MonetaryAmountFormat, AmountFormatContext+ and the according +MonetaryFormats+ accessor singleton.
+`javax.money.format`:: contains the formatting artifacts `MonetaryAmountFormat, AmountFormatContext` and the according `MonetaryFormats` accessor singleton.

-+javax.money.spi+:: contains the SPI interfaces provided by the JSR 354 API and the bootstrap logic, to support different runtime environments and component loading mechanisms.
+`javax.money.spi`:: contains the SPI interfaces provided by the JSR 354 API and the bootstrap logic, to support different runtime environments and component loading mechanisms.

 Basically the JSR 354 API is complete, meaning users won't have to reference anything other than what is already part of the JSR's API.
 As a consequence this reference implementation contains mostly components that are registered into the API using the JSR's SPI mechanism.
-Only a few additions to the API are done, e.g. singletons providing Lambda-supporting methods (+MonetaryFunctions+).
+Only a few additions to the API are done, e.g. singletons providing Lambda-supporting methods (`MonetaryFunctions`).

 ## Working with Currency Units
 ### Accessing Currency Units

-Basically access to  currency units is based on the +javax.money.MonetaryCurrencies+ singleton.
+Basically access to  currency units is based on the `javax.money.MonetaryCurrencies` singleton.
 Hereby you can access currencies in different ways:

 #### Access currencies by currency code